Dry needling: Technique

 The technique for dry needling depends on which tissue is being targeted and the overall objective of the treatment.
 For example, one of the most common treatment objectives for dry needling, myofascial trigger points (TrPs), differs physiologically from treatments for scar tissue, connective tissue problems, and other medical issues.

 In the treatment of trigger points for persons with myofascial pain syndrome, dry needling is an invasive procedure in which a filiform needle is inserted into the skin and muscle directly at a myofascial trigger point.
 A myofascial trigger point consists of multiple, hyperirritable contraction knots related to the production and maintenance of the pain cycle; essentially, myofascial trigger points will generate much local pain upon stimulation or irritation.
 Deep dry needling for treating trigger points was first introduced by the Czech neurologist Karel Lewit in 1979.
 Lewit had noticed that the success of injections into trigger points in relieving pain was apparently unconnected to the analgesic used.

 Dry needling can be divided into categories in terms of depth of penetration: deep and superficial dry needling.
 Deep dry needling will inactivate myofascial trigger points by provoking a local twitch response (LTR), which is an involuntary spinal cord reflex in which the muscle fibers in the taut band of muscle contract.
 The LTR indicates the proper placement of the needle in a trigger point.
 Dry needling that elicits LTRs improves treatment outcomes, and may work by activating endogenous opioids.
 The activation of the endogenous opioids is for an analgesic effect using the gate control theory of pain.
 In addition, deep dry may also decrease pain, increase range of motion, and minimize myofascial trigger point irritability.
 In regards to the factor of pain reduction, relief occurs at four central levels: local pain, spinal pain through nerves, brain stem pain, and higher brain center pain.

 The relief of myofascial trigger points has been more highly researched than the relief of connective tissues, muscle fascia, muscle tension, and scar tissue; however, the American Physical Therapy Association claims that there potentially may be some benefits of dry needling on these ailments according to some available evidence.
-The APTA also disclaims that dry needling should not be used as a standalone procedure, but should be used in conjunction with other treatment methods, including manual soft tissue mobilization, neuromuscular re-education, functional retraining, and therapeutic exercises.
+The APTA also claims that dry needling should not be used as a standalone procedure, but should be used in conjunction with other treatment methods, including manual soft tissue mobilization, neuromuscular re-education, functional retraining, and therapeutic exercises.
 Once the needle is inserted, one can manually or electrically stimulate the filiform needle depending for the desired effect of treatment.